AmirInt/worder/README.md

 | Large | 127.618 |
 | Huge | 236.412 |

-This time, to our surprise, we achieved a lower speedup compared to execution times in CPU, an average of nearly 8.
+This time, to our surprise, we achieved a lower speedup compared to the previous steps, an average of nearly 8.
 The reason behind this slow-down is the occupancy of the kernels.
 The written kernel achieves an occupancy of about 98%.
 Thus, the different streams, although called in parallel, run in serial.
 With the overhead of many streams and kernel creations and launches, the computation times just deteriorate.

 ![Image illustrating the compute throughput of GPU](./assets/23.png)